bomonike/telemetry/README.md

 Here is a sample implementation of a telemetry system using open-source components.

-Last change: "v002 fix sample python indents :README.md"
+Last change: "v003 + bindplane :README.md"

 Telemetry is the process of collecting and transmitting “raw” data (as signals from remote sources).